-Fringed bluestar occurs naturally in pine flatwoods, sandhills and scrub throughout west Central Florida and North Florida.
+Fringed bluestar (Amsonia ciliata) occurs naturally in pine flatwoods, sandhills and scrub throughout west Central Florida and North Florida.
 It blooms spring through fall, attracting a variety of pollinators, especially butterflies.
 Despite being in the same family as milkweed, the plant is not a known larval host for Monarchs or other butterflies that use milkweed as a host plant.

 Its flowers are whitish-blue and star-shaped with a slender floral tube that opens into five petal-like lobes.
 Flowers are born in loose terminal panicles.
 Leaves are shiny, linear (almost pine- or grass-like), sessile and alternately arranged.
 They are bright green but turn orange or yellow in the fall.
 Stems emerge from a thick underground tuber.
 When broken, the stems release a milky sap.
 Both new leaves and stems are covered in tiny hairs.
 Seeds are born in narrow, erect follicles that dry and split open as the fruit matures.
 Follicles generally appear in pairs.